01 of 11

 - 1 ounce of beeswax

-- 14.5 ounces of water (more water than I normally use in recipes, but the extra water helps things not get to trace so quickly)
+- 14.5 ounces of water (more water than recipes normally state, but the extra water helps things not get to trace so quickly)

-Beeswax (and honey, to a lesser extent) tends to really accelerate trace - so we've got to add the ingredients a bit differently than we normally would.
+Beeswax (and honey, to a lesser extent) tends to really accelerate trace--so you need to add the ingredients a bit differently than you normally would.

 But first, we're going to include a neat mold technique that goes along perfectly with our beeswax theme.Continue to 2 of 11 below.

 02 of 11

 Honeycomb Mold Technique

 Here is a mold technique that you can use on any soap recipe, but it seems just perfect for a recipe that uses beeswax and honey.

 Cut two pieces of bubble wrap the same dimensions as your soap mold.
 Place one of them on the bottom of the mold, with the bubbles facing up, and save one for the top.
 It will create a nifty honeycomb pattern on the top and bottom of the soap.

 It's purely aesthetic, but while we're going on the beeswax and honey theme, let's go for it!Continue to 3 of 11 below.

 Measure out and begin to melt your soap making oils like you would in any other cold process soap recipe.
 However, the melting point of beeswax is about 145° (F), so you're going to have to bring your oils to a higher temperature than you normally would.